Skip to main content

 9. Professional Learning and Ethical Practice - The teacher candidate uses evidence to continually evaluate his/her practice, particularly the effects of his/her choices and actions on others (learners, families, other professionals, and the community), and adapts practice to meet the needs of each learner.

-10. Leadership and Collaboration - The teacher candidate seeks appropriate leadership roles and opportunities to take responsibility for student learning, and to collaborate with learners, families, colleagues, other school professionals.
+10. Leadership and Collaboration - The teacher candidate seeks appropriate leadership roles and opportunities to take responsibility for student learning, and to collaborate with learners, families, colleagues, and other school professionals.

 Admission to All Programs

 Admission to the secondary education degree requires a valid MAP that satisfies university graduation criteria.
-Admission to the teaching track requires letters of recommendation, completed application packet, and a formal interview.
+Admission to the teaching track requires letters of recommendation, a completed application packet, and a formal interview.
 Please see the chair/academic advisor for further details.

 The Discipline